 First, your down payment or equity amount must be 10% more than it would be for properties with 20 acres or fewer.
-For example, if you were purchasing a one-unit primary jumbo property with a loan amount of $1 million or less like the one referenced above, your down payment would have to be 20% instead of 10%.
+For example, if you were purchasing a one-unit primary jumbo property with a loan amount of $1 million or less, your down payment would have to be 20% instead of 10%.

-Second, the appraiser must be able to find at least two comparable properties in the area with land amounts that are no less than five acres below the acreage you’re financing.
-So if you were getting a mortgage on a home with 35 acres, two comparable homes would have to be found with at least 30 acres of land.
+Second, the appraiser must be able to find at least two comparable properties in the area with land amounts that are no less than 5 acres below the acreage you’re financing.
+That means, if you were getting a mortgage on a home with 35 acres, two comparable homes would have to be found with at least 30 acres of land.

 Also, the value of the land itself cannot make up more than 35% of the overall appraised value of the land and the home.

-For the sake of convenient math for this example, let’s say you were financing a home with an overall appraised value of $1 million.
+For the sake of convenient math, let’s say you were financing a home with an overall appraised value of $1 million.
 No more than $350,000 of that appraised value can be based on the value of the site itself.